ABC Blog

 What eats rats

-You were just walking around your property as you would on any normal day when you noticed something odd: a streak of dirt against a wall.
-Unsure what you were looking at, you went closer and found what looked like chew marks in the wood.
+You were walking around your property like on any typical day when you noticed something odd: a streak of dirt against a wall.
+Unsure what you were looking at, you went closer and found chew marks in the wood.
 Then, you spotted what looked like dark brown grains of rice about half an inch long.
 All signs of a very unwelcome visitor: rats.

 Now, no one wants rats or mice invading their home.
 These rodents cause destruction.
 Worse, they bring disease.
 They can even attack if startled.

-At the same time, you don’t want to resort to chemical solutions, unless you absolutely must.
+At the same time, you don’t want to resort to chemical solutions unless you absolutely must.
 Your next thought might be whether there are any natural ways to deal with your rat problem.
 Which predators might take care of the rats?
-Stepping back, your bigger question is probably: what eats rats?
+Stepping back, your more significant question is probably: what eats rats?

-In this comprehensive post, we cover all of the most common animals we might have in our yards and in our homes, why employing some of them probably isn’t a very good idea, as well as what other methods you can use to control rats and mice.
+In this comprehensive post, we cover all of the most common animals we might have in our yards, and our homes, why employing some of them probably isn’t an excellent idea, as well as what other methods you can use to control rats and mice.

 Ready?
 Some of these answers will be more surprising than others.